 Students of all ages and standards are welcome.
-Jazz Workshop caters to students who want to learn to play jazz or who are looking for an alternative to traditional exam-based teaching methods.
-However, exams are available through the JWA Jazz Syllabus.
+Jazz Workshop caters both to students who want to learn to play jazz or who are looking for an alternative to traditional exam-based teaching methods and to those interested in exams such as AMEB and ABRSM.

 Peter Farrar, B.Mus.

 Peter Farrar is a graduate of the Sydney Conservatorium of Music with a degree in Jazz Performance.